Sociology BA (Hons) (with Foundation Year)UCAS Code: L301|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 You will be introduced to the main theoretical approaches and research methods within the discipline, as well as to a wide diversity of areas of human life to which sociological knowledge and practice has been applied: from social divisions (of class, race, ethnicity, gender, religion, sexuality, dis/ability and age) to the effects of globalisation, de-industrialisation, media, climate change, poverty and social exclusion.

 In your second year, you will explore the core themes of ‘Key Sociological Thinkers’ and ‘Social Research in Action’.
 You will begin to develop an applied understanding of the ideas of key social thinkers, both classical and contemporary, that have shaped Sociology as a discipline.
-In your first term, you will explore the ideas of Marx, Weber, Durkheim and Simmel, reflecting upon their present-day relevance as well as their influence upon contemporary social theory.
-In your second term, you will study the ideas of contemporary social thinkers such as Elias, Goffman, Foucault, Butler, Marcuse, Bourdieu, Bauman, Sennett and Baudrillard, applying their theories to real-life examples and evaluating their significance.
+In the first half of the course , you will explore the ideas of Marx, Weber, Durkheim and Simmel, among others, reflecting upon their present-day relevance as well as their influence upon contemporary social theory.
+In the second part of the course , you will study the ideas of contemporary social thinkers such as Elias, Goffman, Foucault, Butler, Marcuse, Bourdieu, Bauman, Sennett and Baudrillard, applying their theories to real-life examples and evaluating their significance.

 You will also be introduced to different types of research approaches and techniques, learning how sociological research is planned, designed and carried out.
 You will participate in a wide-range of group activities and projects, learning about sociological scholarship by undertaking and presenting elements of research.
-You will conduct interviews and focus groups, design questionnaires and engage in ethnographic studies.
+You will learn, for example, how to conduct interviews, design questionnaires and engage in ethnographic studies.
 Your employability skills will be enhanced through a series of carefully sequenced study skills activities embedded within the weekly tutorial system.

 In your final year, you will explore the interconnection between local and global social processes and problems by investigating the ways in which daily life is governed in contemporary societies.
 You will be introduced to various sociological theories of power and resistance, which will enable you to both critically evaluate mechanisms and patterns which drive and sustain social inequalities, and to meaningfully reflect upon a variety of individual and group challenges to the status quo.
 You will explore a wide-range of sociological approaches towards consumer culture and advertising, social media, surveillance, terrorism, violence and social movements.